The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 Aptly named the Ultimate Safari, this is perhaps the best safari at San Diego Safari Park.

-This experience gets customized for your needs and interests with the best of habitat areas, animal interactions, and even a sit-down lunch.
+This experience is customized for your needs and interests with the best habitat areas, animal interactions, and a sit-down lunch.

 This five hours long safari needs reservations (minimum 72 hours ahead) and is subject to availability.